Geoff Lomax

-James Geoffrey Lomax (20 May 1925 – 21 May 1992) played first-class cricket as a right-handed batsman and right-arm fast-medium bowler for Lancashire and Somerset between 1949 and 1962.
+James Geoffrey Lomax (20 May 1925 – 21 May 1992) was an English cricketer who played first-class cricket as a right-handed batsman and right-arm fast-medium bowler for Lancashire and Somerset between 1949 and 1962.
 He was born at Rochdale, then in Lancashire, and died at Frenchay Hospital, near Bristol.

 Cricketing style

 Tall and fair-haired, Lomax was initially seen as a fast-medium bowler who could bat a bit, but in his later cricket career with Somerset was used mainly as a batsman, often opening the innings.
 He was, says one account, "an artisan all-round cricketer".
 It goes on: "He found himself, at some time, batting in almost every position in the order; he pegged away at just above medium pace, capable of his two or three wickets.
 In the slips he hardly ever dropped a catch."

 Lomax's career figures appear modest but his obituary in Wisden Cricketers' Almanack in 1993 was generous in tribute: "Figures cannot illustrate all the in-filling he did and his unselfish response to whatever the situation demanded, or the fact that he was a real gentleman."